KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

    :alt: Kdenlive-restore-audio

 * :menuselection:`Disable clip` will disable the clip so it will not render in the project monitor or in a final video render.
+To disable the video or audio part of an A/V clip you have to un-group the A/V clip, disable the video or audio part and group the A/V clip again.

 * :menuselection:`Extract clip` will remove the clip from the timeline and the space it occupied.